Renewal Technologies, World Class NLP Training, Coaching, Consulting. image

 The basic steps are as follows:

 Author: Roger Ellerton is a certified NLP trainer, certified management consultant and the founder and managing partner of Renewal Technologies.
-He can be reached at Renewal Technologies www.renewal.ca.
-The above article is an extract from his book Live Your Dreams Let Reality Catch Up: NLP and Common Sense for Coaches, Managers and You.
+The above article is based on his book Live Your Dreams Let Reality Catch Up: NLP and Common Sense for Coaches, Managers and You.

 Copyright © 2006, Renewal Technologies Inc. All rights reserved.